ofiwg/libfabric/man/fi_opx.7.md

 1 MTU (4K max size).
 Shared memory is not cleaned up after an application crashes.
 Use "rm -rf /dev/shm/*" to remove old shared-memory files.

+# CONFIGURATION OPTIONS

+*OPX_AV*
+: OPX supports the option of setting the AV mode to use in a build.
+  3 settings are supported:
+  - table
+  - map
+  - runtime

+  Using table or map will only allow OPX to use FI_AV_TABLE or FI_AV_MAP.
+  Using runtime will allow OPX to use either AV mode depending on what the application requests.
+Specifying map or table however may lead to a slight performance improvement depending on the application.

+  To change OPX_AV, add OPX_AV=table, OPX_AV=map, or OPX_AV=runtime to the
+  configure command.
+For example, to create a new build with OPX_AV=table:\
+  OPX_AV=table ./configure\
+  make install\
+\
+  There is no way to change OPX_AV after it is set.
+If OPX_AV is not set in the configure, the default value is runtime.

 # RUNTIME PARAMETERS